Last updated on October 27th, 2021 at 11:43 am

 Analysis / Bias

-In review, the sole purpose of the website is to debunk human influenced climate change.
+In review, the sole purpose of the website is to debunk human-influenced climate change.
 Climatologist Michael E. Mann has called WUWT the leading climate change denial blog.
-There are numerous articles written about WUWT and many failed fact checks that can be seen here through a factual search.
+There are numerous articles about WUWT and many failed fact checks that can be seen here through a factual search.

-Overall, we rate Watts Up with That a strong pseudoscience and conspiracy website based on the promotion of consistent climate denialism propaganda.
-(2/14/2017) Updated (D. Van Zandt 8/02/2019)
+Overall, we rate Watts Up with That a strong pseudoscience and conspiracy website based on promoting consistent human-influenced climate denialism propaganda and several failed fact checks..
+(2/14/2017) Updated (D. Van Zandt 10/27/2021)